HAWC Study on the Ultra-High-Energy Gamma-Ray Emissions from the Pulsar Wind Nebula G32.64+0.53: Abstract

 \section{Abstract}

 Multi-TeV gamma-ray emission around eHWC J1850+001 (a source from the first HAWC catalog of gamma-ray sources emitting above 56 TeV) is spatially coincident with the pulsar wind nebula (PWN) G32.64+0.53, powered by PSR J1849-0001.
 The absence of counterparts in radio, optical, and GeV energy ranges, contrasted with clear detections in X-rays and very-high-energy (VHE) gamma-rays, is indicative of a non-thermal leptonic origin for the nebula.
 We apply a systematic analysis pipeline, including a sophisticated model for the Galactic diffuse emission, to 2860 days of data from the HAWC Observatory.
 Our detailed analysis confirms that the ultra-high-energy (UHE) emission originates from G32.64+0.53, and we measure its spectrum up to 270 TeV with significant emission well beyond 100 TeV.
-We fit the multi-wavelength observations with a time-dependent leptonic model powered by the pulsar's rotational energy, and the results establish the nebula as a leptonic PeV accelerator, capable of accelerating electrons to a maximum energy of $E_{\mathrm{cut}}=1.5_{-0.6}^{+1.7}~\mathrm{PeV}$.
-The model also constrains the true age of the system to $26.8~\mathrm{kyr}$ and the nebular magnetic field to a low value of $2.5 ~\mathrm{\mu G}$, supporting a leptonic PWN origin for the observed UHE emission.
+We fit the multi-wavelength observations with a time-dependent leptonic model powered by the pulsar's rotational energy, and the results establish the nebula as a leptonic PeV accelerator, capable of accelerating electrons to a maximum energy of $E_{\mathrm{cut}}\geq2.9~\mathrm{PeV}$ (95\% one-sided lower bound).
+The model also constrains the nebular magnetic field to $4.28 ~\mathrm{\mu G}$, supporting a leptonic PWN origin for the observed UHE emission.

 \keywords{\uat{Gamma-ray Sources}{633} --- \uat{High Energy astrophysics}{739} --- \uat{Pulsar Wind Nebulae}{2215}}